 B. Thirty semester hours of acceptable graduate credits in advanced mathematics courses; no thesis required.

-Under either option, students must take, or acquire the knowledge of the content in, the courses Math 331 and 333, and must satisfactorily complete at least four 300-level mathematics courses and the seminar 382.
+Under either option, students must take, or acquire the knowledge of the content in, the courses Math 331 and 333, and must satisfactorily complete at least four 300-level mathematics courses.
 In both options, students must select a major concentration from among the areas: Analysis, Algebra, Applied Mathematics, or Discrete Mathematics.
 The concentration shall consist of at least nine approved credit hours in advanced mathematics courses in the respective area, three of which must be at the 300-level; students in option a. may count the six hours of thesis credit towards these nine hours.
 (More detailed descriptions of the major concentration areas appear in the next section of this Handbook.)
-With approval of the student's advisor, up to six credit hours of courses outside mathematics may be used to fulfill the major or degree requirements.
+With approval from the student's advisor, up to six credit hours of courses outside mathematics may be used to fulfill the major or degree requirements.

 Concurrent Credit for M.S. and Ph.D.
 Programs

-Up to 30 credit hours of course work for which graduate credit is earned at UVM in a masters degree program, whether a masters degree is received or not, may be applied toward a Ph.D. at UVM, provided they are appropriate for the Ph.D. program.
+Up to 30 credit hours of course work for which graduate credit is earned at UVM in a Master's degree program, whether a Master's degree is received or not, may be applied toward a Ph.D. at UVM, provided they are appropriate for the Ph.D. program.
 A student may thus potentially complete both the M.S. and Ph.D. degrees with a minimum of 75 credit hours of course and thesis work.

-Note that an M.S. in statistics or biostatistics can be earned with the Ph.D. in mathematical science.
+Note that an M.S. in Statistics or Biostatistics can be earned with the Ph.D. in Mathematical Science.
 Advising for the M.S. would be arranged through Professor Jeff Buzas in close coordination with the student’s Ph.D. advisor.

 Major Concentration Areas for the M.S.
 Degree Program